iamrogerli/sound-detector/README.md

 #### 1. Recording Tab
 - Enter a sound type (e.g., "doorbell", "alarm", "voice")
-- Click "Record 5 Seconds" to capture audio
+- **Automatic Recording**: Click "Record 5 Seconds" or "Record 3 Seconds" to capture audio
+- **Manual Recording**: Press and hold the "🎤 Press to Start Recording" button to record for any duration
 - View and manage your recordings
 - Play back recordings to verify quality